One of the biggest challenges we will continue to face in 2023 is learning the ability to turn off work while working from home.

-So, in order to create some time and space our day to day life, here are five tips to mentally make a switch and turn off work.
+So, in order to create some time and space in our day-to-day life, here are five tips to mentally make a switch and turn off work.

 Prioritize YOU First

-When I delivered keynotes while playing with Team Canada leading up to the 2014 Paralympic Games in Sochi, Russia, I would often be asked my audience members “How do you find the time to exercise when you have a busy schedule?”.
+When I delivered keynotes while playing sledge hockey with Team Canada leading up to the 2014 Paralympic Games in Sochi, Russia, I would often be asked by audience members “How do you find the time to exercise when you have a busy schedule?”.

 “Action expresses priority.”– Mahatma Gandhi

-When you look at your calendar, are you scheduling your personal life around work life, or your work life around your personal life?
+When you look at your calendar, are you scheduling your personal life around your work life or your work life around your personal life?

 You have to schedule YOU, first!

-Your job is to decide where can you fit in your personal time for self-care first (exercising, reading, meditating, etc) before scheduling your day full with work and prioritizing others needs above your own.
+Your job is to decide where you can fit in your personal time for self-care first (exercising, reading, meditating, etc) before scheduling your day full of work and prioritizing others’ needs above your own.